fwonkas/RadioShack_Camera/README.md

 # RadioShack_Camera

 This is an Arduino library for the RadioShack Camera Board model 2760248.
-It is based [code provided by RadioShack](https://github.com/RadioShackCorp/2760248-Camera-Board).
+It is based on [code provided by RadioShack](https://github.com/RadioShackCorp/2760248-Camera-Board).

 Connect 5v to 5v, Gnd to Gnd, RX to TX and TX to RX.
 Note that TX and RX will need to be disconnected when you're uploading a sketch to your Arduino.